robinpetervkm/SpringMvcStepByStep1/README.md

 Functionality to mark a Todo as complete
 Future Things To Do
 Unit Tests - WTF - why are they not here in the first set?
-About in28Minutes
-At in28Minutes, we ask ourselves one question everyday

 How do we create more amazing course experiences?
 We use 80-20 Rule.
 We discuss 20% things used 80% of time in depth.

-We are creating amazing learning experiences for learning Spring Boot with AWS, Azure, GCP, Docker, Kubernetes and Full Stack.
-300,000 Learners rely on our expertise.
-Find out more....